danielkrainas/vgr/faqs/Final-Fantasy-IX-no-spoiler-walkthrough.md

 Lindblum Castle is larger than Alexandria Castle.
 Answer: 9 Bobo Bird is a bird that brings you fortune.
 Answer: 7
  Note: The mouse is actually wrong about that one.
-Lindblum’s Air Cabs operate around the clock.
+LindblumÂ’s Air Cabs operate around the clock.
 Answer: 11 Chocobo forest is located between Lindblum and South Gate.
 Answer: 8 Theater Ship Prima Vista uses Mist as its source of energy.
 Answer: 8 Berkmea Cable Cars have been running for 8 years.
 Answer: 8